Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Stash is only accessed when a Path or other source grants it, and the base maximum Stash is equal to half of the character's Savvy rounded up.

 Given a character knows the recipe for an item or a category of items, Stash can be used to cobble them together on the spot.
-An item has a Stash cost of 1 per 100 value, rounded to the nearest hundred but never 0.
+An item has a Stash cost of 1 for common, 2 for uncommon, and 3 for rare.
 Created items fall apart or become inert at the end of the scene, due to their improvised nature.

 --------